Interviewed by Hans Tung and Zara Zhang.

 GGV Capital is a multi-stage venture capital firm based in Silicon Valley, Shanghai, and Beijing.
 We have been partnering with leading technology entrepreneurs for the last 18 years from seed to pre-IPO.
 With $3.8 billion in capital under management across eight funds, GGV invests in globally minded entrepreneurs in Consumer/New Retail, Social/Internet, Enterprise/Cloud and Frontier Tech.
 GGV has invested in over 290 companies with more than 45 companies valued at more than $1 billion.
 Portfolio companies include Airbnb, Alibaba, Ctrip, Didi, Grab, Hellobike, HashiCorp, Houzz, Keep, Opendoor, Peloton, Slack, Square, ByteDance (Toutiao), Wish, Xiaomi, Xiaohongshu, and YY.
 Find out more at ggvc.com.

-Hans Tung: Hi there.
-Welcome to the 996 Podcast, brought to you by GGV Capital.
-On this show, we interview movers and shakers of China’s tech industry, as well as tech leaders who have a U.S.-China cross-border perspective.
+Hi there.
+Welcome to the show, where we interview movers and shakers of China’s tech industry, as well as tech leaders who have a U.S.-China cross-border perspective.
 My name’s Hans Tung.
 I am the managing partner at GGV Capital, and have been working at startups and investing in them in both the U.S. and China for the past 20 years.

 Zara Zhang: Grant is from South Africa and first came to China in 2005.
 In 2007, Grant started naked Group with his wife Delphine.
 It focuses on developing rural properties in China for rental and tourism, and its flagship resort is located in Moganshan, a beautiful mountain a 30-minute drive from Hangzhou that prioritizes sustainability in design.